5 Water Based Mascaras for Lash Extensions — Because We Know You Can’t Resist

 Work With Your Undertones

-The White vs Cream Test: Grab two articles of clothing (or even a towel) – one white and the other off-white.
+If you’re unsure of your exact undertones, there are a few ways to find out.
+One is the white vs. cream test, where you grab two articles of clothing (or even towels) — one white and the other off-white.
 While wearing NO makeup, decide which color complements your skin tone best?
 If it’s the pure-white shade, your undertones are warm.
 If the cream color suits you more (because the white washes you out), then you have cool undertones.
-If both flatter you just the same, you’re neutral!
+If both flatter you just the same, you’re neutral.

-The Vein Test: Look at the veins on your wrists.
+The vein test is another way to figure out which undertone serves you.
+Look at the veins on your wrists.
 If they’re green, then you have warm undertones.
 If your veins are blue, then you have cool undertones.
 Do you have both colors or do they appear to be blue-green?
 Then you have neutral undertones.

 Foundation for Fair Skin

 Finding the right blush can be difficult since many shades can look too stark and obvious against your fair skin.
-A little flush is meant to look natural (not clown-like!).
-Ideal hues include soft pink, peach or coral — more specifically, warm skin tones look best in peach and coral while cool tones look best in rosy pinks and light mauves.
+A little flush is meant to look natural.
+So, ideal hues include soft pink, peach or coral — more specifically, warm skin tones look best in peach and coral while cool tones look best in rosy pinks and light mauves.

-You might feel like bronzer is not even in the realm of possibility — that’s definitely not the case.
 Not only can you rock bronzer, but you can rock it in multiple ways – including in contouring your fair skin.
-Add a little warmth to your cheeks by finding a sheer shade that has a hint of peach or shimmery pink (just not too shimmery!).
-As a rule of thumb, less is more — you can always add on as needed, but too much bronzer and you won’t be fooling anyone!
+Add a little warmth to your cheeks by finding a sheer shade that has a hint of peach or soft shimmery pink.
+As a rule of thumb, less is more — you can always add on as needed.

 Related: The Basics of Bronzer